coopcycle/coopcycle-website/content/press.en.md

 📢 📢 📢

-This year, some articles (in french) have been published in blogs and in the press about our project
+This year, some articles (in French) have been published in blogs and in the press about our project

 📢 📢 📢